 I don't know about you, but that sure didn't change anything for me!

-What did change things ... change ME ... was when I realized that by worrying I am actually programming (or praying) for what I feared!
+What did change things ... change ME ... was my realization that by worrying I am actually programming (or praying) for what I fear!

 Sometime people think that means we 'shouldn't have negative thoughts'.
 No. It means that,